valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 - Raspberrypi4 computer onboard
 - Custom Dockerfile and docker-compose

+When the real robot is plugged on, the bringup is executes and is ready to be controlled within the TheConstruct environment.

 ## **3. Update and syncronize the repository project**

 The objective is to update the changes you have made, when working in ROS environment, in your github repository.